 Unless someone needs to grab a phone to call 911 or get naloxone, never leave someone alone during an overdose.
 It is important to monitor them so help can be given if they stop breathing.
 If someone does stop breathing, immediately administer rescue breaths.
 The 911 dispatcher can talk you through this process, and you can administer CPR if it becomes necessary, and you are trained to do so.

-Because of how dangerous fentanyl can be, it is important that people do what they can to avoid it.
+Because of how dangerous fentanyl can be, people must do what they can to avoid it.
 Since this drug is being mixed into many popular street drugs, people often take it without even realizing it.
 This can rapidly lead to overdose.